 Battling treatment-resistant depression is a struggle.
 Optimistically trying new treatment options, only to have them fail, is exhausting.
 The fact that depression is a complex mental health disorder with varying roots causes compounds difficulty treating it.

-The origins of depression are not well understood.
+The origins of depressive disorder are not well understood.
 There is a myriad of medications and psychotherapies used to treat depression.
 Although, the efficacy of these methods is not always ideal.

 Antidepressant medications like serotonin reuptake inhibitors (SSRI) and serotonin and norepinephrine reuptake inhibitors (SNRI) only work for 40 to 60% of the people that take them.
 So for those that have antidepressant-resistant depression, it is an exacting task to figure out where to turn next.